shanujaiswal/Practice_Project/Extra/DataBase/DataBase.md

 4. Microsoft SQL Server - Microsoft's enterprise database solution with strong Windows integration.
 5. MariaDB - MySQL fork with enhanced features and performance.
 6. SQLite - Lightweight, serverless database that runs within applications.

-7. NoSQL Databases - Non-relational databases designed for specific data models and flexible schemas.
+==> NoSQL Databases - Non-relational databases designed for specific data models and flexible schemas.

-8. Document Databases - Store data in flexible, JSON-like documents; ideal for content management and applications with variable data.
+1. Document Databases - Store data in flexible, JSON-like documents; ideal for content management and applications with variable data.
-9. MongoDB - Popular document database for applications with evolving schemas.
+2. MongoDB - Popular document database for applications with evolving schemas.
-10. CouchDB - Document database with strong synchronization for distributed applications.
+3. CouchDB - Document database with strong synchronization for distributed applications.
-11. Firebase Firestore - Google's cloud document database for mobile and web apps.
+4. Firebase Firestore - Google's cloud document database for mobile and web apps.

+## SQL

+--> Structured Query language
+--> Programming language used to interact with relational databases --> It is used to perform crud operation: create , read , update , delete

 ## MySQL